I recently started using Docker, but sometimes I don't understand the relationship between containers and the OS.

 And distributions may vary from container to container, but the container kernel is always the Linux kernel.

-- about porting the execution environment with docker
+- about the mechanism of docker

 - about docker run -it options